gisma/link2gi2018/PITCHME.md

 ## Increasing demand

-R is a widely used entry-level scripting language with low access threshold with an increasing number of users.
+  - R is a widely used entry-level scripting language with low access threshold with an increasing number of users.

-Same with spatiotemporal data analysis
+  - Same with spatiotemporal data analysis

-**However** from a R-User point of view  without either sufficient privileges or not familiar with GIS-software also for fast prototyping... **it could be useful**

----

-##  Unfortunately there are some crucial everyday restrictions
+  - Crucial everyday restrictions

----
++++

 ## The R-user phenomen
 @ul